-The Company's revenue is generated through sales of intellectual property ("IP").
-The Company generates its revenue through one segment and the revenue recognized under each of the Company's arrangements during the current period is described below.
+The Company's revenue has generated through sales of intellectual property ("IP").
+For the periods presented, there is no revenue.
+For periods when the Company has generated its revenue through one segment and the revenue recognized under each of the Company's arrangements during those periods is described below.
 The terms of these agreements may contain multiple promised goods or services or optional goods and services, including licenses to product candidates, referred to as exclusive licenses, as well as research and development activities to be performed by the Company on behalf of the collaboration partner related to the licensed product candidates.